AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 <!---Describe your plan of action for the next several weeks of research.
 Detail the next steps for this team.
 How can AguaClara use what you discovered for future projects?
 Your suggestions for challenges for future teams are most welcome.
 Should research in this area continue?-->

 ## Bibliography
+Bhattacharya, P., & Samal, A. (2018, April).
+Fluoride contamination in groundwater, soil and cultivated foodstuffs of India and its associated health risks: A Review.
+Research Journal of Recent Sciences, 7(4),36-47.
+Retrieved from http://www.isca.in/rjrs/archive/v7/i4/6.ISCA-RJRS-2018-028.pdf.
+Bureau of Indian Standards.
+(2012).
+IS 10500: Drinking water.
+Retrieved from https://archive.org/details/gov.in.is.10500.2012/page/n3.

 EPA Method 9214.
 (1996, December).
-Retrieved from https://www.epa.gov/sites/production/files/2015-12/documents/9214.pdf
+Retrieved from https://www.epa.gov/sites/production/files/2015-12/documents/9214.pdf.

 Gebbie, P. (2001).
 Using Polyaluminium Coagulants in Water Treatment.
-Retrieved from http://wioa.org.au/conference_papers/2001/pdf/paper6.pdf
+Retrieved from http://wioa.org.au/conference_papers/2001/pdf/paper6.pdf.

 Herrboldt, J. P. (2016).
 Fluoride, Natural Organic Matter, and Particles: The Effect of Ligand Competition on the Size Distribution of Aluminum Precipitates in Flocculation.
 Retrieved from https://repositories.lib.utexas.edu/bitstream/handle/2152/39194/HERRBOLDT-THESIS-2016.pdf?sequence=1.

 Kowalchuk, E. E. (2011).
 Selective Fluoride Removal by Aluminum Precipitation and Membrane Filtration.
 Retrieved from https://digitalrepository.unm.edu/cgi/viewcontent.cgi?referer=https://www.google.com/&httpsredir=1&article=1059&context=ce_etds.

+LeChevallier, M. W., & Au, K. (2014, December 10).
+Water treatment and pathogen control: Process efficiency in achieving safe drinking water.
+Retrieved from https://www.who.int/water_sanitation_health/publications/9241562552/en/.

 Parthasarathy, N., Buffle, J., & Haerdi, W. (1986).
 Study of interaction of polymeric aluminium hydroxide with fluoride.
-Canadian Journal of Chemistry, 64(1), 24-29. doi:10.1139/v86-006
+Canadian Journal of Chemistry, 64(1), 24-29. doi:10.1139/v86-006.

+United States, NYC Environmental Protection.
+(2016).
+New York City 2016 Drinking Water Supply and Quality Report.
+New York.
+Retrieved from http://www.nyc.gov/html/dep/pdf/wsstate16.pdf.

+World Health Organization.
+(2016, August 29).
+Water-related diseases.
+Retrieved from http://www.who.int/water_sanitation_health/diseases-risks/diseases/fluorosis/en/.